 "A beer guru" - Popbitch.

-Bloomsbury is a brand used for exclusive beers commissioned for the Bloomsbury Leisure Group, which owns the Euston Tap and its sister pubs.
-The beers originate at a variety of breweries in the UK and elsewhere, including Five Points.
+Bloomsbury was a brand used for exclusive beers commissioned for the Bloomsbury Leisure Group, which owns the Euston Tap and its sister pubs.
+The beers originated at a variety of breweries in the UK and elsewhere, including Five Points.

 The name was previously used for an unrelated brewery at the Perseverance pub in Bloomsbury.